omgupta2004/CITYAI/README.md

 2. **Clustering Analysis** - Groups similar data points using KMeans or Agglomerative clustering
 3. **PCA (Principal Component Analysis)** - Reduces data dimensionality and visualizes patterns
 4. **Ternary Plotting** - Plots slag compositional data on ternary phase diagrams
+5. **PDF Library** - Searchable repository of research papers with metadata filtering

 ### Who Is It For?